OsmosysSoftware/dev-standards/ci-setups/php-github.md

 1. Create or clone the repository on your system.
 2. In the root of your project, create a folder structure `.github/workflows/` if it does not already exist.
 3. Inside this folder, add a new file `php-lint.yml`.
 File can be named as required, but it should be a `yml` file.
-4. Add the same content as mentioned in step 4 [Method 1: Using Github UI](#method-1-using-github-ui) 1 above in above to this file.
+4. Add the same content as mentioned in step 4 of [Method 1: Using Github UI](#method-1-using-github-ui) above to this file.
 Make changes as required.
 4. Commit and push this file to the main branch of your repository.
 The workflow file should now be created in your project.

 ### Verifying the workflow